-Tea is one of the most commonly consumed beverages worldwide.
-Teas from the plant Camellia sinensis can be grouped into green, black and oolong tea.
-Cross-culturally tea drinking habits vary.
-Camellia sinensis contains the active ingredient polyphenol, which has a subgroup known as catechins.
-Catechins are powerful antioxidants.
-It has been suggested that green tea polyphenol may inhibit cell proliferation and observational studies have suggested that green tea may have cancer-preventative effects.
+This review is an update of a previously published review in the Cochrane Database of Systematic Reviews (2009, Issue 3).Tea is one of the most commonly consumed beverages worldwide.
+Teas from the plant Camellia sinensis can be grouped into green, black and oolong tea, and drinking habits vary cross-culturally.
+C sinensis contains polyphenols, one subgroup being catechins.
+Catechins are powerful antioxidants, and laboratory studies have suggested that these compounds may inhibit cancer cell proliferation.
+Some experimental and nonexperimental epidemiological studies have suggested that green tea may have cancer-preventative effects.

 To assess possible associations between green tea consumption and the risk of cancer incidence and mortality as primary outcomes, and safety data and quality of life as secondary outcomes.

 We searched eligible studies up to January 2019 in CENTRAL, MEDLINE, Embase, ClinicalTrials.gov, and reference lists of previous reviews and included studies.

 We included all epidemiological studies, experimental (i.e. randomised controlled trials (RCTs)) and nonexperimental (non-randomised studies, i.e. observational studies with both cohort and case-control design) that investigated the association of green tea consumption with cancer risk or quality of life, or both.